gazhenko/gazhenko.github.io/_posts/2019-05-21-scaling-devops-using-innersource.markdown

 - supportability (less code to maintain)
 - flexibility for teams to add/edit features in shared inner source projects
 - visibility as opposed to a separate team supporting that project
-- the entry point into GitOps in your organization ([weave.works/technologies/gitops/](https://www.weave.works/technologies/gitops/))
+- the entry point into GitOps in your organization
 - a catalyst for collaboration between multiple teams

 At the heart of it, Inner source is the macro answer to the DRY principle ([codementor.io/joshuaaroke/dry-code-vs-wet-code-89xjwv11w](https://www.codementor.io/joshuaaroke/dry-code-vs-wet-code-89xjwv11w)).
 But to really implement it, you'll need a culture change.
 Traditionally, when teams are solely responsible to develop and ship code, there can be pushback on inner sourcing because teams feel less _in control_ or don't want extra contraints to developing in a way that's more difficult or even not possible.
 Collaboration is key here.
-Just like a scrum team agree to completing some stories in a sprint, for inner source to work, incubate the thought of _"we must work together to succeed as an organization, not just a team."_
+Just like a scrum team agrees to completing some stories in a sprint, for inner source to work, incubate the thought of _"we must work together to succeed as an organization, not just a team."_

 <br/>
 #### Don't jump just yet, plan the dive first